-What’s Changing With Chase Sapphire Bonus Eligibility
+How Chase Sapphire Bonus Eligibility Works

 The old terms on both Sapphire cards included this paragraph: “The new cardmember bonus may not be available to you if you currently have any other personal Sapphire cards open, previously held this card or received a new cardmember bonus for this card.
 We may also consider the number of cards you have opened and closed, as well as other factors in determining your bonus eligibility.”